Last Updated on October 4, 2024

 Driving Instructor Reviews

-Even with a recommendation from a friend, it is always a good idea to check up on online reviews yourself.
+Even with a recommendation from a friend, it is always a good idea to check online reviews yourself.
 You can find this through sites like Trustpilot, Facebook reviews, or Google.

 Checking reviews gives you an idea about the experience others are having.
-For example, if all the reviews say the driving instructor helped them pass the first time, they are most likely good at their job!
+For example, if all the reviews say the driving instructor helped them pass their test first time, they are most likely good at their job!

 When you are checking reviews on Trustpilot, a top tip is to check for a verified order tick.
 This lets you know they are a genuine customer of the business and that the review is reliable.